Mothers’ Milk Bank Austin is committed to caring for all babies with a medical need for human milk.

 Our Charitable Care Program ensures life-saving donor human milk is provided to all infants with a need, regardless of the family’s ability to pay.
 As one of the only milk banks in the country to offer a Charitable Care Program, we ensure that the sickest and most fragile babies are served and that no baby will be denied care due to a lack of insurance or financial resources.

-The Mothers’ Milk Bank at Austin is able to provide this program because of the generosity of individual supporters, business partners, and foundations.
+We're able to provide this program because of the generosity of individual supporters, business partners, and foundations.
 100% of the donations we receive are dedicated to supporting our mission and our lifesaving programs like the Charitable Care Program.

 With 17% of all children in Texas and 10% in the U.S. lacking health insurance, we continue to experience a significant need for charitable care.
 Texas Medicaid only pays a portion of the milk fee for qualified babies so there is still a significant percentage of the fee that is not covered, in addition to any shipping costs.